pyta-uoft/website/index.md

 ### E0203: Access to member before definition {#E0203}

 Before trying to use a member of a class, it should have been defined at some point.
-If you try to use it before assigning to it, Python cannot resolve the value and an error will occur.
+If you try to use it before assigning to it, E0an error will occur.

 ~~~~ {include="E0203_access_member_before_definition"}
 ~~~~